15 Hours / 15 CEs

 • Intended Audience

-This training is designed for professionals who work with children involved in legal proceedings, particularly those specializing in forensic interviewing or child advocacy in cases of alleged abuse.
-It provides foundational knowledge and skills for conducting structured forensic interviews and supporting children within legal and protective environments, focusing on best practices for working with vulnerable populations in these contexts.
+This training is designed for mental health and allied professionals who work with children involved in legal proceedings, particularly those specializing in forensic interviewing or child advocacy in cases of alleged abuse.
+The program focuses on building foundational knowledge and skills for conducting structured forensic interviews and supporting children within legal and protective environments.

-• Legal Professional interacting with children during investigations or court proceedings
+• Legal professionals who interact with children during investigations or court proceedings

 • Experience Level

-This introductory training is designed for licensed and pre-licensed mental health professionals who are new to the Revised NICHD Investigative Interview Protocol.
+This training is appropriate for licensed and pre-licensed mental health professionals at various stages of familiarity with the NICHD Investigative Interview Protocol.

 • Practice Setting